Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Injecting Noise to Target Variables

 where $1 \leq j \leq N$ and $N$ indicates the number of samples in the dataset.

 Table~\ref{table:baseline_w_noise_edit_distance} shows normalized edit distances of our baselines for noise-injected \ourproblem (Easy), reusing the set of noise levels in SRBench~\citep{la2021contemporary} \emph{i.e.}, $\gamma \in \{0, 10^{-3}, 10^{-2}, 10^{-1}\}$.
-Interestingly, our Symbolic Transformer (ST) baseline seems less sensitive to noise injected to target variables than other baseline methods.
-Overall, the more the injected noise is, the more difficult it would be for the baseline models to (re-)discover the physics law in the data.
+Overall, the more the injected noise is, the more difficult it would be for the baseline models to (re-)discover the physical law in the data.